Hazardous materials endorsement (hazmat)

 TSA has recently updated the documents required when applying for and completing fingerprints along with their phone number and locations.
 Visit https://universalenroll.dhs.gov for the latest information.

-If you’re a commercial driver and wish to transfer, add, or renew a hazardous materials endorsement (HME) in Washington State, you must:
+If you’re a commercial driver and want to transfer, add, or renew a hazardous materials endorsement (HME) in Washington state (WA), you’ll need to know the following:

 - Apply with TSA (fees apply):

-- Wait.
-TSA will mail the HME clearance notification letter to the address you provided on your application.
+- TSA will mail your HME clearance letter to the address you provided on your application.

-- If the TSA HME application was completed with an out-of-state license number, we won’t be notified.
+- If the TSA HME application is completed with:

 - If necessary, complete the CDL application and testing process.

-- Pay any required test and licensing fees.
+- Pay any required test and license fees.

 |For questions about…